yannai-malich/Hotspot-Soduya/README.md

-#Hotdpot - Soduya
+## Hotdpot - Soduya
 ### First offer:
-* program that will run on Hot-Spot, and will get the students in the class, by their phone's mac address.
+* Program that will run on Hot-Spot, and will get the students in the class, by their phone's mac address.
 ### UI - connect. take:
 * name / id
 * mac address